dustyshaw/StudyNest/README.md

 **Points for this week**
 12 pts - Technology: 4+ generic layout components
-5 pts - Technology: tests run in pipeline, pipeline aborts if they fail 5 pts - Experience: 3 instances where elements re-order themselves on smaller screens
+5 pts - Technology: tests run in pipeline, pipeline aborts if they fail
-5 pts - Experience: all experiences mobile friendly

 Total: 86 / 146 pts
 ---